-Tours for Civil War classes in Charleston, South Caroline allow students to see where it all began.
+Tours for middle and high school classes in Charleston, South Carolina, allow students to see where it all began.
 This 300-year-old city is home to antebellum plantations and Civil War landmarks, including Fort Sumter, where Confederate forces opened fire on Union soldiers for the first time, sparking the beginning of the war.
 History students can view plantation homes such as Middleton Place and Boone Hall Plantation to see where slaves were kept and the lifestyle of the time period.
-The Old Charleston Jail is another excellent destination for student tours to experience the Civil War, as it was used to house both Confederate and Union prisoners of war at different times during the war.
+The Old Charleston Jail is another excellent destination for student tours, as it was used to house both Confederate and Union prisoners of war at different times.

-38 battles took place in Tennessee during the Civil War, making the state an excellent destination for Civil War battlefield tours for U.S. history classes.
-Gatlinburg, Tennessee was the site of the Battle of Burg Hill in 1863, and reenactment groups now demonstrate the battle and life during the Civil War there every summer.
+Thirty-eight battles took place in Tennessee during the Civil War, making the state an outstanding destination for battlefield tours for U.S. history classes.
+Gatlinburg, Tennessee, was the site of the Battle of Burg Hill in 1863, and reenactment groups now demonstrate the battle and life during the Civil War there every summer.
 The city is also home to Alum Cave, an old Confederate mining site where ingredients for gunpowder were extracted from the earth.
 In addition, Gatlinburg is close to Pigeon Forge, home to a garment factory that acted as a safe haven for Union soldiers.

-Son Tours offers students of Civil War history a chance to experience the city that General Sherman and his forces occupied during his March to the Sea.
+Son Tours offers middle and high schoolers a chance to experience the city that General Sherman and his forces occupied during the famous March to the Sea.
 Students on a Civil War tour of Savannah can visit Fort Pulaski, a major fort that was seized by Confederate forces prior to Georgia’s secession and later taken back by the Union thanks to the invention of rifled artillery.
-Savannah is also home to the Green-Meldrim House, which served as General Sherman’s headquarters and where he penned his famous telegram to Lincoln offering the city as a Christmas present.
-Students can learn a great deal here on a tour for Civil War classes by visiting the various museums available in the city, such as the Savannah Visitors Center and History Museum.
+Savannah is also home to the Green-Meldrim House, which served as General Sherman’s headquarters and is where he penned his famous telegram to Lincoln offering the city as a Christmas present.
+Students can learn a great deal here by visiting the various museums available in the city, such as the Savannah Visitor Center and History Museum.